 Make It British

 ‘Make it British’ is the organiser of the ‘Meet The Manufacturer – Make it British’ exhibition.
-The first event last year was so over subscribed that the organisers had to close the access to the show several days before it opened.
-The exhibition show cased some of the new breed of British manufacturing businesses.
-These included the new generations within old manufacturing businesses bringing a new energy to fashion made in the UK.
-The second show this summer was held at a larger venue to cope with the growing demand for UK fashion goods.
+Their events do tend to be very over subscribed and manufacturers report they have found it a great way to connect with new customers.
+The exhibitions show case some of the new breed of British manufacturing businesses.
+These include the new generations within old manufacturing businesses bringing a new energy to fashion made in the UK.
+This movement is now gaining momentum in the UK to make here.

 Some of the best features of these manufacturers are that they offer great service, energy and a fast turnaround, combined with flexibility of small order quantities – but most of all high quality which is often steeped in tradition and has ready made marketing stories which can be endorsed by those who buy from them.
 All assets new start ups and small fashion, textiles and creative businesses need!

-We spoke to Kate Hills at Make it British after the first show, she said “We have been very encouraged by the fantastic response to our show and the subsequent interest in our website and directory, many of our members have been inundated with interest and we are starting to see the re emergence in real terms, with business and orders, of the British made fashion industry”
+We spoke to Kate Hills at Make it British after the first ever show a number of years ago now and she said “We have been very encouraged by the fantastic response to our show and the subsequent interest in our website and directory, many of our members have been inundated with interest and we are starting to see the re emergence in real terms, with business and orders, of the British made fashion industry.”

 UKFT (UK Fashion and Textile Association) is a private trade association representing all aspects of the industry.
 The UKFT has a ‘Lets Make It Here” directory